 Cardiac Resynchronization Therapy (CRT)

-Cardiac Resynchronization Therapy (CRT), mostly performed by a biventricular (BiV) pacemaker, involves placing several electrodes in the heart to synchronize a dyssynchronous heart chamber.
-According to the Ottawa Heart Institute, only 50% of patients respond positively to CRT treatment, based on evidence of reverse remodeling characterized by a 15% decrease in left ventricular (LV) end systolic volume (ESV).1 Furthermore, in 16% of cases treated with CRT, a patient’s condition worsens as demonstrated by the PROSPECT study.2 Pacing at the wrong lead location can cause an immediate increase in intra-ventricular dyssynchrony.
+Cardiac Resynchronization Therapy (CRT), involves placing several electrodes in the heart to synchronize a dyssynchronous heart chamber.
+According to the Ottawa Heart Institute, only 50% of patients respond positively to CRT treatment, based on evidence of reverse remodeling characterized by a 15% decrease in left ventricular (LV) end systolic volume (ESV).5 Furthermore, in 16% of cases treated with CRT, a patient’s condition worsens as demonstrated by the PROSPECT study.2 Pacing at the wrong lead location can cause an immediate increase in intra-ventricular dyssynchrony.

 Several approaches have attempted to improve patient response by using echocardiographic guidance or hemodynamic feedback from a pressure sensor (+dP/dt max) to test different pacemaker settings.
 To date, those attempts have been unsuccessful.2,3,4